replicatedhq/help-center/content/docs/snapshots/kubernetes.md

 {{< linked_headline "StatefulSets" >}}

-All PersistentVolumeClaims generated from a [StatefulSet's volumeClaimTemplates](https://kubernetes.io/docs/concepts/workloads/controllers/statefulset/) will be included in a snapshot if the name in the `volumeClaimTemplate` matches a name in your backup whitelist.
+All PersistentVolumeClaims generated from a [StatefulSet's volumeClaimTemplates](https://kubernetes.io/docs/concepts/workloads/controllers/statefulset/) will be included in a snapshot if the name in the `volumeClaimTemplate` matches a name in the backup list of PVCs.

 For example, with the following yaml two PersistentVolumeClaims would be generated: `www-web-0` and `www-web-1`.
-Both would be included in your snapshots because the whitelist includes `www`.
+Both would be included in your snapshots because both include `www`.

 ```yaml
 backup: